Prometheus-X-association/walruc/docs/design-document.md

 *To be detailed.*

-### Unit tests
+### Internal unit tests

-*Here specify the test cases for the components inside the BB.*
+*Here specify the test cases for the units inside the BB.*

 *Candidates for tools that can be used to implement the test cases: JUnit, Mockito, Pytest.*

-### Integration tests
+### Component-level testing

-*Here specify how to test the integration of the components inside the BB.*
+*Here specify how to test this component/BB as a whole.
+This is similar to how other BBs will use this component.*

 *Candidates for tools that can be used to implement the test cases: K6, Postman, stepci, Pact*